nafiulkhalid/ShellHacks-24/README.md

 ## **What's next for GuiltBytes**
 = In near future, we are expecting to introduce this feature “GuiltBytes” in Pixel Watch so users can input and track their unhealthy eatings any time anywhere from a click on watch!

+---

+A ShellHacks2024 Project

+---
+* ShellHacks is the annual hackathon of Florida International University